This article has links to products and services we love, which we may make commission from.

 We join Wales, Northern Ireland and England (which is not simply London) to make up Great Britain.

-It’s easy to cross the border by car, bus, train or flights.
+Crossing the border by car, bus, train, or flight is easy.